chilammps/Ovito/doc/python/introduction/file_io.rst

 The second function parameter specifies the the output filename, and the third parameter selects the output format.
 For a list of supported file formats, see :py:func:`~ovito.io.export_file`.
 Depending on the output format, additional keyword arguments must be specified.
-For instance, in the example above the ``columns`` parameter was used to list the particle properties to be exported.
+For instance, in the example above the ``columns`` parameter lists the particle properties to be exported.

 .. _standard-property-list: